fermyon/bartholomew/README.md

 Note that Bartholomew _expects_ to find a template named `main`.
 This template is used as a default when the content frontmatter does not contain a `template` directive.
 It is also used when an error occurs.
+You must have a `main` template.

 ### Accessing Frontmatter